Buddhism

 identical or atomic can be found.
 Subjectivity is

-also devoid of persisting psychic entities that imply an eternal, unchanging
+also devoid of persisting psychic entities implying an eternal, unchanging

 substance (like the "âtman").
 There is no permanent, unchanging "I"-principle, ego or